Building Capacity: How to Do More with Less

 About Patra

-Patra is a leading provider of technology-enabled insurance outsourcing.
+Patra is a leading provider of technology-enabled outsourcing services and software solutions to the insurance industry.
 Patra powers insurance processes by optimizing the application of people and technology, supporting insurance organizations as they sell, deliver, and manage policies and customers through our PatraOne platform.
-Patra’s global team of over 6,000 process executives in geopolitically stable and democratic countries that protect data allows agencies, MGAs, wholesalers, and carriers to capture the Patra Advantage – profitable growth and organizational value.
+Patra’s global team of over 6,500 process executives in geopolitically stable and democratic countries that protect data allows agencies/brokerages, MGAs, wholesalers, and carriers to capture the Patra Advantage – profitable growth and organizational value.

 William Wagner, VP of Marketing